New Zealand is awesome, right?

 57. Climb Mt.
 Victoria.
 Right on the edge of downtown Wellington, take a walk up the hill and you’ll be presented with epic views to help you get your bearings in the city.

 58. Te Papa.
-Te Papa is the huge National museum.
+Te Papa is the huge National Museum and is rated #1 in the list of top things to do in New Zealand on TripAdvisor.
 There are several permanent exhibitions but the most impressive are the temporary exhibitions.
 The earthquake room is always fun too.

 59. Head to Cape Palliser Lighthouse.
 As we’re seemingly reaching all the extremes, Cape Palliser Lighthouse is the southern tip of the North Island.
 If there’s a southerly wind, maybe skip this.
 The Cook Strait doesn’t like making friends when a southerly is about.